ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/21_Fire Suppression/210500 Common Work Results for Fire Suppression.md

       1. Comply with procedures in ASTM F 402 for safe handling when joining CPVC piping with solvent cements.
    1. Welding:
       1.

-## General

-:
+	1. General:
       1. Shop welding of steel piping is permitted for automatic sprinkler systems in lieu of screwed or flanged fittings.
 Join steel pipe for installation by means of screwed fittings, flanged fittings or by mechanical grooved couplings.
 Field welding or torch cutting is not permitted.
    1. Welded Fittings:
       1. Provide welded fittings in compliance with ASME B16.9 for factory made wrought steel buttweld fittings, and ASTM A234 for piping fittings of wrought carbon steel and alloy steel for moderate and elevated temperatures.
    1. Factory fabricated reinforcing saddles with threaded outlets shall be permitted provided the outlet size does not exceed 1/2 of the pipe diameter and the fittings are shop welded only.
 1. WELDER QUALIFICATIONS AND PROCEDURES:
-      1. SPECIFICATIONS FOR THE FABRICATION AND ERECTION OF PIPING SYSTEMS**
+      1. SPECIFICATIONS FOR THE FABRICATION AND ERECTION OF PIPING SYSTEMS*   1.
+Piping:
-   1. Piping:
       1. ANSI B31.1.
    1. Boiler external piping:
       1. Section I of the ASME Boiler and Pressure Vessel Code.